keys-pub/keys-ext/sdb/README.md

 # SDB

-This package provides a leveldb database encrypted with [github.com/minio/sio](https://github.com/minio/sio) (DARE).
+This package implements dstore.Documents backed by a leveldb database encrypted with [github.com/minio/sio](https://github.com/minio/sio) (DARE).

 **Only values are encrypted.**